nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g. `AddPersonCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g. `AddPersonCommand`) which the `AddressBookParser` returns back as a `Command` object.
-* All `XYZCommandParser` classes (e.g. `AddPersonCommandParser`, `DeletePersonCommandParser`, ...) inherit from the `Parser` interface so that   they can be treated similarly where possible e.g, during testing.
+* All `XYZCommandParser` classes (e.g. `AddPersonCommandParser`, `DeletePersonCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g. during testing.

 ### Model component
 **API** : [`Model.java`](https://github.com/AY2223S1-CS2103T-T10-1/tp/tree/master/src/main/java/seedu/address/model/Model.java)